-Typical examples of expense accruals include salaries payable, utilities, and taxes you incur, for which the government has yet to issue an invoice.
+Typical examples of expense accruals include salaries payable, utilities, and taxes you incur for which the government has yet to issue a notice.
 If you run a startup or small business, you might need to take out a loan to fund your day-to-day operations.
-You must to pay the loan and the accumulated interest at some future date.
+You must pay the loan and the accumulated interest at some future date.

-In this case, the interest serves as the accrued expense, and you recognize it during the current accounting period.
+In this case, the interest serves as the accrued expense, and you recognise it during the current accounting period.

 Because you often record accrued expenses or income at a different time than when payment is exchanged, accrual-based accounting requires you to make two entries for each event.

-When you recognize income, you enter the accrual under your income account as well as an asset account, such as accounts receivable.
-When you recognize an expense, you enter the accrual under your expense account as well as a liability account, such as accounts payable.
+When you recognise income, you enter the accrual under your income account as well as an asset account, such as accounts receivable.
+When you recognise an expense, you enter the accrual under your expense account as well as a liability account, such as accounts payable.

 Then, when the payment exchanges hands, you can offset the accrual in your asset or liability account and then debit or credit your cash account.

-While this requires additional steps compared to cash-based accounting, it’s much easier to record each event properly than wait for the end of the year to convert your cash-based records to comply with CRA accrual-based accounting requirements for tax purposes.
+While this requires additional steps compared to cash-based accounting, it’s much easier to record each event properly than wait for the end of the year to convert your cash-based records.

-Recognizing expenses even before you pay for them ensures your books stay up to date with your company’s current resources and financial obligations.
-With QuickBooks Online, you can organize your business finances and stay ready for tax time.
+Recognising expenses even before you pay for them ensures your books stay up to date with your company’s current resources and financial obligations.
+With QuickBooks Online, you can organise your business finances and stay ready for tax time.
 Try it free for 30 days.